Make Social Media Work for Your Business

 Consumers are increasingly turning to social media for customer service and this can be intimidating to a business that is not used to offering online support or support through social media.
 It’s true that social customer service can be a challenge, but it can also be a major opportunity for your business.

-Just as importantly is the fact that social customer service, by definition, occurs on social media platforms.
+Just as important is the fact that social customer service, by definition, occurs on social media platforms.
 That means that any help you render to consumers can automatically gain visibility, demonstrating your company’s commitment to high-quality service.
 The more helpful you are as a business, the more word will spread across the various social networks.

 However, you need to make sure that your employees are careful when it comes to customer data in these situations.
 While you can address certain issues on a social platform, there will likely come a time when your support staff should move the conversation to email, phone or another, more private venue.